Tomsk: Climate

+Demographics

 Politics

 Tomsk is governed by a mayor and a 33-member Duma.
 The current mayor, appointed in 2013, is Ivan Klyayn, a member of The United Russia party.

 Of the 33 members, 16 are elected from the eight double mandate districts while 17 are chosen from party lists.

 In the October 2005 local elections, United Russia was expected to cruise to a solid victory; however, the Pensioners Party put up a strong showing.
 The final count was (proportional representation):